Hours

 • Current exhibitions include Diane von Furstenberg, Ancient Wisdom for a Future Ecology, On the National Language, and Visions and Values (Museum).

-• Design, construct, and decorate a Mini Sukkah (Family Art Studio).
+• Design, construct, and decorate a mini sukkah (Family Art Studio).

-• Touch and feel ancient artifacts at the Hands on History cart (Roaming).
+• Touch and feel ancient artifacts at the Hands on History cart (roaming).

 Dining and Shopping